Keenan Reynolds (American football): Professional career

+Pre-draft

 Reynolds was not invited to the NFL Scouting Combine, but worked out as a wide receiver with the Tennessee Titans and New England Patriots, while also attending a pro day with the Baltimore Ravens.

 Baltimore Ravens

-In the 2016 NFL Draft, the Baltimore Ravens drafted Reynolds in the sixth round with the 182nd overall pick.
+In the 2016 NFL draft, the Baltimore Ravens selected Reynolds in the sixth round with the 182nd overall pick.

 On September 3, 2016, Reynolds was released by the Ravens during final team cuts and was signed to the practice squad the following day.
 He was promoted to the active roster on December 30 for the final game of the season.
 However, he was on the inactive list for the game, and became an exclusive rights free agent after the season.

 Reynolds signed his exclusive rights free agent one-year contract tender with the Ravens on April 26, 2017.
 On September 1, 2017, he was waived by the Ravens during final roster cuts.